ChenYilong/iOS10AdaptationTips/README.md

  1. Local Notification
  2. Romote Notification

-### LocalNotification : write everything in on place
+### LocalNotification : write everything in one place

 Someone may have the same question with this guy:
 ![enter image description here](http://a65.tinypic.com/2roqpw1.jpg)